The 2020 Summer Season

 July 23, 24, 25

-In this story, a 42-year-old mother exposes her own bias through memories, some lighthearted and some tragic, that she shares with her teenage daughters.
-The play emphasis generational blindness—the idea that “unseen” things we are surrounded by as young adults can dictate how we react in the future.
+This one-hour production written by a mother (Kimberly Harsch) and her adult children, (Sky and Jacy Harsch), emphasises generational blindness—the idea that “unseen” things we are surrounded by as young adults can dictate how we react in the future.
 Did events of the 1980s and 1990s shape women into a stereotype unrecognizable by the young adults of society today?
 Are “kids these days” able to take off those blinders and have generational vision?
-This one-hour production written by the mother and daughter team of Kimberly, Sky, and Jacy Harsch invites you to be the judge.
+In this story, a 42-year-old mother exposes her own bias through memories, some lighthearted and some tragic, that she shares with her teenage children in this powerful new piece of theatre.

 White Lake Youth Theatre Presents